litxio/ptghci/README.md

 ## Installation

 ptGHCi requires ZeroMQ, PCRE, and Python 3.3+.
-You will also need the `pkg-config` tool for the installation process.
+You will also need the `pkg-config` tool and Python's `pip` package manager for the installation process.

-Use `stack` to install the `ptghci` binary on your `$PATH`; ptGHCi uses libpython and you will need to use `pip` to install the Python requirements:
+Use `stack` to install the `ptghci` binary on your `$PATH`:

 ```
 git clone https://github.com/litxio/ptghci